How I Create Art - The Build ProcessWoodshop NewsWoodworking

 Building the Legs and Accent Panels

-Follow this link if you would like me to build you a custom desk, or see more completion pictures.
+Follow this link if you would like me to build you a custom desk or see more pictures of completion.

 I’m the owner of Benham Design Concepts, a mixed media art studio where I design and build custom furniture and other works of art using wood, glass, stone, and various metals.